kktse/kktse.github.io/_posts/2019-10-19-science-of-motorsport-review.markdown

 These questions are motivated by the quantity of anecdotal findings.
 The quality of these findings varies and corroboration with literature is necessary to verify their validity.
 While seat time is important, it is not sufficient;
-further development is required to achieve the success.
+further development is required to achieve success.

 The increased visibility of driver development programs at the professional level contributes to this line of questioning.
 Professional driver development